Building Resilient Infrastructure and Communities Program (FEMA)

 Interested in more resources like this?

-FEMA’s pre-disaster BRIC grants fund projects that protect property, critical services, facilities, and infrastructure from hazards such as flooding; fund capacity-building activities that help communities scope projects, form partnerships, and implement building codes; and provide communities with direct technical assistance to ensure they can build successful mitigation programs and submit high-quality applications.
+FEMA’s pre-disaster BRIC grants fund projects to protect property and infrastructure from flooding, support capacity-building for project planning, partnerships, and building code implementation, and provide technical assistance for effective mitigation and high-quality applications.

-Application cycle: October 16, 2023–February 29, 2024 for states; local governments submit mitigation planning and project applications to their state during the open application cycle, which may occur before the deadline set for states.
+Application cycle: As of February 13, 2025, the Notice of Funding Opportunity for this program has been removed from the grants.gov website, and FEMA announced on April 4, 2025, that it is ending the BRIC Program.
+The previously published application cycle was January 6, 2025 – April 18, 2025 for states; local governments submit mitigation planning and project applications to their state during the open application cycle, which may occur before the deadline set for states.

 Summary: FEMA’s Building Resilient Infrastructure and Communities (BRIC) program provides funding for public infrastructure projects and mitigation efforts that bolster a community’s flood resilience before a disaster strikes.